Oldman10000/ski-carinthia/README.md

 * Desktop Wireframe
   ![Wireframe for Desktop](documentation/wireframes/Desktop_Wireframe.png)

 The wireframes were useful when constructing the site, but as can be seen on some pages, I deviated from the original design in some aspects.
 This was to be expected, as the wireframes only gave me a rough idea of what I wanted.
 For example, on the desktop version of the ski resort detail, the layout is significantly different in the final product.
-The wirefraem was still very useful when creating the page however, as it gave me a firm outline of all the most important features needed.
+The wireframe was still very useful when creating the page, however, as it gave me a firm outline of all the most important features needed.

 ### Surface

 I picked a very simple palette for this project.
 The standout scheme is a blue navbar, with an off-white main section below.
-This is to imitate a mountain scene with a blue sky and a white snow covered mountain below.
+This is to imitate a mountain scene with a blue sky and white snow-covered mountain below.

 * #3F68B8 'True Blue' - used for navbar, card, input borders, 'neutral' buttons
 * #F4F4F9 'Ghost White' - main background colour